palewire/californiacivicdata.org/_posts/2021-06-29-hello-archive-org-storage.markdown

 Before you can being storing your work, you'll need to establish a special collection.
 The Internet Archive provides a guide on how to get one going [in its help section](https://help.archive.org/hc/en-us/articles/360017502272-How-to-request-a-collection-).

 We couldn't have figured it out without help from archive.org staffers [Mark Graham](https://www.linkedin.com/in/markjohngraham/) and Duncan Hall, who provided vital guidance and encouragement.
 You can support their efforts by <a href="https://archive.org/donate/?origin=iawww-TopNavDonateButton">donating to the non-profit's coffers</a>.

+Today’s release corresponds with the Los Angeles Times data journalism team publishing [a new page](https://www.latimes.com/projects/california-recall-election-money-newsom-vs-jenner-cox/) tracking the tens of millions of dollars flooding the campaign to recall California Governor Gavin Newsom.
+The reporters who developed that page — [Maloy Moore](https://www.latimes.com/people/maloy-moore) and [Ryan Menezes](https://www.latimes.com/people/ryan-menezes) — are among the leading consumers of the coalition's data services.

+Their work is a reminder of why our team remains focused on refining CAL-ACCESS, the jumbled, dirty and difficult government database that tracks campaign finance and lobbying activity in California politics.

+The coalition was formed in 2014 by myself and Agustin Armendariz to lead the development of open-source software that makes California's public data easier to access and analyze.
+The effort has drawn hundreds of contributions from developers and journalists at dozens of news organizations.